SansSouciFest.org

 Visual Programming by Markku Nousiainen

-Synopsis: Continuously in a state of becoming, the energetic movement interacts with the flows and dynamics of the body, of space, and of image - being at once both factual and abstract.
+Continuously in a state of becoming, the energetic movement interacts with the flows and dynamics of the body, of space, and of image - being at once both factual and abstract.
 A plurality of events, the performance happening: in digital space, on laptop and camera, on miniatyre stage, via projected image, in performance space, with materials in and on the body of the performer as well as in the collective body and consiciousness of the audience, and in the nongravital wavy soundscape.
-(Helsinki, Finland)

 Grishka Caruge, Andrea Bescond & Stefanie Batten Bland; photo by Guillaume Le Grontec

-Shoplift, 2008, 3 min, HDV
+Shoplift, 2008, Paris, France, 3 min

 Directed by Guillaume Le Grontec